pulkitjalan/ip-geolocation/README.md

 ## Services

-#### IP-API
+### IP-API

-IP-API is a free (or paid) service that can also be used instead of the database file or the paid maxmind service.
-They do have some limitations on the free service so please have a look at the [docs](http://ip-api.com/docs/) first.
+IP-API is a free (or paid) service that can be used instead of the database file or the paid MaxMind service.
+They do have some limitations on the free service, so please review their [documentation](http://ip-api.com/docs/) first.

-#### Maxmind
+### MaxMind

-You can use the free database from maxmind (license_key required) or their web api service.
-You can signup and get a free license code [here](https://www.maxmind.com/en/geolite2/signup).
+You can use the free database from MaxMind (license key required) or their web API service.
+You can sign up and get a free license key [here](https://www.maxmind.com/en/geolite2/signup).

+### IPStack

+IPStack is a real-time IP to geolocation API service.
+They offer both free and paid plans.
+You can find more information and sign up on their [website](https://ipstack.com/).

+### IP2Location

+IP2Location provides IP geolocation databases and web services.
+They offer various products and services, including both free and paid options.
+You can learn more and sign up on their [website](https://www.ip2location.io/).

+## License

+The MIT License (MIT).
+Please see the [License File](LICENSE) for more information.